Bed Sores

 Check the skin frequently.

-We use white vinegar in our rinse cycle so that there is no remaining detergent in our clothing and sheets.
+We use white vinegar in our laundry rinse cycle so that there is no remaining detergent in our clothing and sheets.
 Detergent residue can be a source of irritation for the skin.

 Plain white sheets can be bleached and cleaned in very hot water.
 The cleaner the better for prolonged contact with a patient’s body.